QoS - CBWFQ

 interface GigabitEthernet0/1 service-policy output CBWFQ-POLICY

-How the Scheduler Works: The scheduler in CBWFQ uses the bandwidth allocations as weights to determine how much bandwidth each class gets.
-During congestion, the scheduler ensures that each class receives at least its minimum guaranteed bandwidth.
+How the Scheduler Works: The scheduler in CBWFQ uses a time-based round-robin scheduler that calculates weights based on both bandwidth allocations and packet sizes.
+The scheduler ensures that each class receives at least its minimum guaranteed bandwidth.
 If a class doesn’t use its full allocation, the unused bandwidth is proportionally redistributed among other classes.

 Determining Importance: CBWFQ inherently does not assign "importance" in terms of priority, except for the LLQ.
 Instead, it uses the bandwidth specifications to ensure a fair distribution based on the configured weights.
 If certain traffic is more critical, you should allocate a higher percentage of bandwidth to its class.